ademar111190/Kotlin-Wizeline-Workshop/README.md

 # Kotlin Wizeline Workshop

-It is a repository with the Kotlin wizeline workshop project
+A dollar to bitcoin converter to be used as Kotlin wizeline workshop project.

 ## How to